cmbaike/BDDWebDriverFramework/README.md

-#BDDWebDriverFramework Using Spring, Cucumber and PageObject model
+#BDDWebDriverFramework Using Spring, Cucumber and PageObject model and Javascript Sizzle implementation for advanced element location

 A maven BDD Selenium framework that is built which allows Spring to manage dependency via dependency injection.